Dodger infield of Garvey, Lopes, Cey and Russell: Background

-On June 13, 1973, the quartet of players, Steve Garvey, Davey Lopes, Ron Cey and Bill Russell, played together for the first time as an infield, but after a game on June 23, against the Cincinnati Reds at Dodger Stadium, they played together for the rest of the 1973 season, then eight more.
-This longevity gave the quartet a Major League Baseball record for the same four players designated as starters for the four infield positions.
+On June 13, 1973, the quartet of players, Steve Garvey, Davey Lopes, Ron Cey, and Bill Russell, played together for the first time as an infield, Garvey having entered the game as a substitute in the fourth inning.
+On June 23, against the Cincinnati Reds at Dodger Stadium, they were the starting infield, and remained as such for a majority of Dodger games through the rest of the 1973 season, plus eight more seasons.
+This longevity gave the quartet a record in Major League Baseball for the same four players designated as starters for the four infield positions.
 The identification of the best infield in the history of major league baseball is a perennial topic of discussion.
-Most discussions focus on particular individual seasons, but the 1970s-era Dodgers players were the greatest as measured by their establishment of an objectively-measured accomplishment: The length of time they played together.
+Most discussions focus on particular individual seasons, but the 1970s-era Dodgers players were the greatest as measured by their establishment of an objectively-measured accomplishment: the length of time they played together.

 The head scout for the Dodgers, Al Campanis, is credited with bringing the players to the team.
-The group was put together by manager Walter Alston and assistant manager Tommy Lasorda and had been nurtured by coach Monty Basgall.
+The group was put together by manager Walter Alston and third-base coach Tommy Lasorda and had been nurtured by coach Monty Basgall.
 Garvey was the first baseman, Lopes played second base, while Russell played shortstop and Cey was at third base.
 Three of the players came to the Dodgers playing at different positions than the ones where they ended up.
-Russell and Cey were both outfielders, while Garvey and Cey were both thirdbasemen.
-At the beginning of the 1973 season, none of the players had started playing at their eventual positions.
+Initially, Russell and Lopes were both outfielders, while Garvey was a third baseman.
+On Opening Day of the 1973 Dodgers season, Russell was the only one of the four to start.

-The four players had a total of 21 All-Star game appearances, four National League pennants and a World Series championship.
+With the Dodgers, the four players went on to record a total of 21 All-Star Game appearances while capturing four National League pennants and one World Series championship.
 Garvey was a four-time Gold Glove recipient, and Lopes received it once.

 The last game the four players played together was the Dodgers' victory over the New York Yankees in Game 6 of the 1981 World Series at Yankee Stadium.
 The longevity of the group is attributed to each of the players playing at their peak, the winning record of the Dodgers, and the similarity in temperament and age of each of the men.
 According to writer Gary Kelin, "free agency and the sport's evolving financial structure make it improbable that any group will equal its longevity."
 They are still known among Dodger fans as "The Infield", while W. R. Bill Schroeder, writing in the Baseball Research Journal in 1980, described them as the "Durable Dodger Infield".